andyuk1986/jdg-quickstart/README.md

 execFreq                   - the frequency with which the simulator threads work;
 serverHost                 - the host where the application server is running;
 serverPort                 - the port on which the application server is running;
+dataShowMinutes            - the duration of time in minutes for which the recent report should be shown to the user.

 System requirements
 -------------------